junxit/us-congress-bills-111/bill.md

     - **(C)** by adding at the end the following:
       > - **(7)** an analysis of the Board’s implementation of the criteria established pursuant to section 1113(i) during the prior calendar year, including an explanation of any instance in which the Board did not hold a public hearing for an investigation of an accident that has caused significant loss of life or property damage or that may involve a national transportation safety issue.

+- **(d)** *Accidental death and dismemberment insurance* Section 1113 is further amended by adding at the end the following:
+  > - **(j)** *Accidental death and dismemberment insurance*
+  >   - **(1)** *Authority to provide insurance* The Board may procure accidental death and dismemberment insurance for an employee of the Board who travels for an accident investigation or other activity of the Board outside the United States or inside the United States under hazardous circumstances, as defined by the Board.
+  >   - **(2)** *Crediting of insurance benefits to offset United States tort liability* Any amounts paid to a person under insurance coverage procured under this subsection shall be credited as offsetting any liability of the United States to pay damages to that person under section 1346(b) of title 28, chapter 171 of title 28, chapter 163 of title 10, or any other provision of law authorizing recovery based upon tort liability of the United States in connection with the injury or death resulting in the insurance payment.
+  >   - **(3)** *Treatment of insurance benefits* Any amounts paid under insurance coverage procured under this subsection shall not—
+  >     - **(A)** be considered additional pay or allowances for purposes of section 5536 of title 5; or
+  >     - **(B)** offset any benefits an employee may have as a result of government service, including compensation under chapter 81 of title 5.
+  >   - **(4)** *Entitlement to other insurance* Nothing in this subsection shall be construed as affecting the entitlement of an employee to insurance under section 8704(b) of title 5.

 ## § 6.
-Recordings, transcripts, and investigations
+Disclosure, availability, and use of information

+- **(a)** *Trade secrets, commercial information, and financial information* Section 1114(b) is amended—
+  - **(1)** by striking the subsection heading and inserting the following: “Trade secrets, commercial information, and financial information”;
+  - **(2)** in paragraph (1) in the matter preceding subparagraph (A)—
+    - **(A)** by inserting ‘‘submitted to the Board in the course of a Board investigation or study and’’ after ‘‘information’’; and
+    - **(B)** by inserting ‘‘, or commercial or financial information if the information would otherwise be withheld under section 552(b)(4) of title 5,’’ after ‘‘title 18’’;
+  - **(3)** in paragraph (2) by striking ‘‘paragraph (1) of this subsection’’ and inserting ‘‘subparagraphs (A) through (C) of paragraph (1)’’; and
+  - **(4)** by adding at the end the following:
+    > - **(4)** *Annotation of controlled information* Each person submitting to the Board trade secrets, commercial information, financial information, or information that could be classified as controlled under the International Traffic in Arms Regulations shall appropriately annotate the information to indicate the restricted nature of the information in order to facilitate proper handling of such materials by the Board.
+In this paragraph, the term ‘International Traffic in Arms Regulations’ means those regulations contained in parts 120 through 130 of title 22, Code of Federal Regulations (or any successor regulations).
+    > - **(5)** *Disclosures to protect public health and safety* Disclosures of information under paragraph (1)(D) may include disclosures through accident investigation reports, safety studies, and safety recommendations.

+- **(b)** *Surface vehicle recordings and transcripts* The second sentence of section 1114(d)(1) is amended by striking ‘‘that’’ after ‘‘information’’.
-- **(a)** *Vessel recordings and transcripts* Section 1114 is amended—
+- **(c)** *Vessel recordings and transcripts* Section 1114 is amended—
   - **(1)** in subsection (a)(1) by striking “and (f)” and inserting “(e), and (g)”;
   - **(2)** in subsection (d)(1) by striking “or vessel”;
   - **(3)** by redesignating subsections (e) and (f) as subsections (f) and (g), respectively; and
   - **(4)** by inserting after subsection (d) the following:
     > - **(e)** *Vessel recordings and transcripts*
-    >   - **(1)** *Confidentiality of recordings and transcripts* The Board may not disclose publicly any part of a vessel’s voice or video recorder recording or transcript of oral communications by or among the crew, pilots, or docking masters of a vessel, vessel traffic services, or other vessels, or between the vessel’s crew and company communication centers, related to an accident investigated by the Board.
-However, the Board shall make public any part of a transcript or any written depiction of visual information that the Board decides is relevant to the accident—
+    >   - **(1)** *Confidentiality of recordings and transcripts* The Board may not disclose publicly any part of a vessel’s voice or video recorder recording or transcript of oral communications by or among the crew, pilots, or docking masters of a vessel, vessel traffic services, or other vessels, or between the vessel’s crew and company communication centers, related to a marine casualty investigated by the Board.
+However, the Board shall make public any part of a transcript or any written depiction of visual information the Board decides is relevant to the marine casualty—
-    >     - **(A)** if the Board holds a public hearing on the accident, at the time of the hearing; or
+    >     - **(A)** if the Board holds a public hearing on the marine casualty, at the time of the hearing; or
-    >     - **(B)** if the Board does not hold a public hearing, at the time a majority of the other factual reports on the accident are placed in the public docket.
+    >     - **(B)** if the Board does not hold a public hearing, at the time a majority of the other factual reports on the marine casualty are placed in the public docket.
     >   - **(2)** *References to information in making safety recommendations* This subsection does not prevent the Board from referring at any time to voice or video recorder information in making safety recommendations.

+- **(d)** *Foreign investigations* Section 1114(g) (as redesignated by subsection (c)(3) of this section) is amended—
+  - **(1)** in paragraph (1)(A) by striking ‘‘shall’’ and inserting ‘‘may’’; and
+  - **(2)** in paragraph (2) by inserting ‘‘, or other relevant information authorized for disclosure under this chapter,’’ after ‘‘information’’.
-- **(b)** *Party representatives to NTSB investigations*
+- **(e)** *Party representatives to NTSB investigations*
   - **(1)** *In general* Section 1114 is further amended by adding at the end the following:
     > - **(h)** *Party representatives to NTSB investigations*
-    >   - **(1)** *Prohibition on disclosure of information* A party representative to an accident investigation of the Board is prohibited from disclosing, orally or in written form, investigative information, as defined by the Board, to anyone who is not an employee of the Board or who is not a party representative to such investigation, except—
+    >   - **(1)** *Prohibition on disclosure of information* A party representative to an accident or marine casualty investigation of the Board is prohibited from disclosing, orally or in written form, investigative information, as defined by the Board, to anyone who is not an employee of the Board or who is not a party representative to such investigation, except—
     >     - **(A)** as provided in paragraph (2); or
     >     - **(B)** at the conclusion of the fact finding stage of an investigation, which the investigator-in-charge shall announce by formal posting of a notice in the publicly available investigation docket.
-    >   - **(2)** *Exception* If the investigator-in-charge determines that a disclosure of information related to an accident investigation is necessary to prevent additional accidents, to address a perceived safety deficiency, or to assist in the conduct of the investigation, the investigator-in-charge may at any time authorize in writing a party representative to disclose such information under conditions approved by the investigator-in-charge.
-Such conditions shall ensure that, until the posting of a formal notice described in paragraph (1)(B), or until the information disclosed pursuant to this paragraph becomes publicly available by any other means, neither the entity represented by the party representative nor any other person may use such information in preparation for the prosecution of any claim or defense in litigation in connection with the accident being investigated or to make or deny any insurance claim in connection with such accident.
+    >   - **(2)** *Exception* If the investigator-in-charge determines that a disclosure of information related to an accident or marine casualty investigation is necessary to prevent additional accidents or marine casualties, to address a perceived safety deficiency, or to assist in the conduct of the investigation, the investigator-in-charge may at any time authorize in writing a party representative to disclose such information under conditions approved by the investigator-in-charge.
+Such conditions shall ensure that, until the posting of a formal notice described in paragraph (1)(B), or until the information disclosed pursuant to this paragraph becomes publicly available by any other means, neither the entity represented by the party representative nor any other person may use such information in preparation for the prosecution of any claim or defense in litigation in connection with the accident or marine casualty being investigated or to make or deny any insurance claim in connection with such accident or marine casualty.
     >   - **(3)** *Compliance* The Board shall require any individual who is a party representative to an investigation of the Board to sign a party agreement that includes language informing the individual of the prohibition in paragraph (1).
     >   - **(4)** *Representatives of Federal agencies* Paragraph (3) shall not apply to an individual who is a representative of the Secretary of Transportation, the Secretary of the department in which the Coast Guard is operating, or any other Federal department, agency, or instrumentality participating in the investigation and deemed by the Board to be performing a law enforcement or similar function.
+    >   - **(5)** *Compliance with FAA statutory obligations* Nothing in this subsection prohibits the Federal Aviation Administration from fulfilling statutory obligations to ensure safe operations.
-    >   - **(5)** *Party representative defined* In this subsection, the term “party representative” means an individual representing a party to an investigation pursuant to section 831.11 of title 49, Code of Federal Regulations, as in effect on the date of enactment of this subsection.
+    >   - **(6)** *Party representative defined* In this subsection, the term “party representative” means an individual representing a party to an investigation pursuant to section 831.11 of title 49, Code of Federal Regulations, as in effect on the date of enactment of this subsection.

   - **(2)** *Civil penalty* Section 1151 is amended—
     - **(A)** in the section heading by striking “Aviation enforcement” and inserting “Enforcement”; and
     - **(B)** by inserting “1114(h),” before “1132,” in each of subsections (a), (b)(1), and (c).
   - **(3)** *Conforming amendment* The analysis for chapter 11 is amended by striking the item relating to section 1151 and inserting the following:
-- **(c)** *GAO study of party process*
+- **(f)** *GAO study of party process*
   - **(1)** *In general* The Comptroller General shall conduct a study on the use of party representatives in investigations conducted by the National Transportation Safety Board.
   - **(2)** *Contents* In conducting the study, the Comptroller General shall examine, at a minimum—
     - **(A)** whether the composition of the party representatives should be broadened to include on-going representatives from other entities that could provide independent, technically qualified representatives to a Board investigation;